-Shake your tail feathers: Hips, Orgasms and Dancing.
+Shake your tail feathers: hips, orgasms, and dancing.

-It's no surprise that nightclubs are dark places, they foster feelings of lust, sex and love and sometimes, when we dance there, we can go through the stages of fancying, loving, fumbling foreplay, intercourse, climax and post-coital bliss just by making eye contact, and holding it, with someone on the other side of the dance floor.
-Dancing is, according to George Bernard Shaw, "The vertical expression of a horizontal desire legalized by music".
+It's no surprise that nightclubs are dark places.
+They foster feelings of lust, sex, and love and sometimes when we dance there, we can go through the stages of fancying, loving, fumbling foreplay, intercourse, climax, and post-coital bliss just by making eye contact, and holding it, with someone on the other side of the dance floor.
+Dancing is, according to George Bernard Shaw, "The vertical expression of a horizontal desire legalized by music."

 What's so different about the dancing of fertile and less fertile women?
 It's all in the hips.
-At the more fertile stage of their cycle women move their hips more when they are dancing compared with when they are at the less fertile stage.
-I have used eye tracking devises to see where men look on a woman's body when she dances and I have found that men spend more time looking at the hips of women who are more fertile than they spend looking at the hips of women who are less fertile.
-So, the more time men spend looking at a woman's hips the more attractive they find her!
+At the more fertile stage of their cycle, women move their hips more when they are dancing compared to when they are at the less fertile stage.
+I have used eye-tracking devices to see where men look on a woman's body when she dances and I have found that men spend more time looking at the hips of women who are more fertile than they spend looking at the hips of women who are less fertile.
+So, the more time men spend looking at a woman's hips, the more attractive they find her!

 Now for the anecdotal supporting evidence.
-Scientists turn away now.
-It was Saturday 29th October 1988 and I'd gone to a nightclub in London's West End with three female friends.
+(Scientists, turn away.)
+It was Saturday, October 29th 1988 and I'd gone to a nightclub in London's West End with three female friends.
 I didn't fancy any of them.
 Earlier that night we had been at a Halloween party.
 All three of my friends had dressed for the occasion and they looked very gothic.
-They wore black clothes, heavy black eye liner, and their hair had been back-combed.
+They wore black clothes, heavy black eyeliner, and their hair had been back-combed.

 I really wasn't looking for love, not there.
 As we went into the nightclub, which was buzzing, I noticed several attractive women on the dance floor.
 I went to the bar to work out how I was going to leave my three gothic friends in the event that I got lucky with one of these gorgeous non-goths.